 PoS is economically favorable over PoW.
 When we consider the size of the Bitcoin network, the amount of energy consumed by mining could be a cause for concern.

 Optimistic estimates suggest that the total energy expenditure of the network is around that of a few hundred average American households.
 Looking at the calculation from a different angle, however, it can be estimated that the carbon footprint of the network is almost that of the entire island of Cyprus.

 However, relativity comes into play here.
 Accounting for the carbon footprint of the wider financial system, it is outlandish to suggest that the energy expended in mining new blocks is “wasted.”
 In a sense, the energy is the price that you pay for a fully decentralised, distributed currency.
 Many people lean towards a PoW system because it is fundamentally rooted in physics – to mine a block, you absolutely must put the work in.
 There is no possible way to cheat.

 PoS does, however, offer a number of promising characteristics.
 For one, you don’t need to issue a large block reward since there is no inordinate energy requirement.
 It is also possible to create a coin whose circulating supply decreases over time by making use of burn addresses.

-PoS reduces the risk of centralisation as the economies of scale are “fair.”
+PoS reduces the risk of centralization as the economies of scale are “fair.”
 Having a stake of $10 means you’ll get exactly 10x the returns as if you had a stake of $1.
 There’s no way to make disproportionate gains with specialist equipment such as ASICs, like you can with PoW.
-Finally, PoS discourages the formation of centralised cartels who control the network.
-It can do this by utilising a variety of game-theoretic techniques that aren’t viable with a PoW scheme.
+Finally, PoS discourages the formation of centralized cartels who control the network.
+It can do this by utilizing a variety of game-theoretic techniques that aren’t viable with a PoW scheme.